apache/iotdb/spark/README.md

 Then you can group by any level in delta_object.
 And then with the same option you can write this dataframe to TsFile.

+## Appendix B: Old Note
+NOTE: Check the jar packages in the root directory  of your Spark and replace libthrift-0.9.2.jar and libfb303-0.9.2.jar with libthrift-0.9.1.jar and libfb303-0.9.1.jar respectively.